Why isn't the download working?

 On occasion, a stuck process, application install issue, or driver conflict can prevent the GoToMeeting software from launching properly.
 Read on below for some troubleshooting help!

-- Run a system check. – It's possible that your computer do not meet the minimum requirements required to join a meeting.
+- Run a system check.
+It's possible that your computer does not meet the minimum requirements required to join a meeting.
 Get a quick rundown of any issues now by running our automatic system checker now

-- Ensure you can use the desktop software. – Some GoToMeeting subscription plans do not include access to the desktop app, so these organizers and their attendees must use their web browser (https://app.gotomeeting.com) or mobile apps to meet.
-Learn more.
+- Ensure you can use the desktop software.
+The GoToMeeting Free plan does not include access to the desktop app, so these organizers and their attendees must use their web browser or mobile apps

 - Press Ctrl+Shift+Esc on your keyboard to open the Task Manager.

 - For all entries that begins with the letters "g2m", right-click it and select End Process.

 - Try re-joining the session.